victorvde/dota2_nohats/README.md

 Custom animations from "activity" visuals are overridden by modifying the hero models.
 Note: taunt animations are not overridden.
-Custom skins from "skin" visuals and "set_parent_skin" fields are overridden by modifying hero and courier MDL files.
+Custom skins from "skin" visuals and "set_parent_skin" fields are overridden by modifying hero and courier model files.
 These can be found in the folders "models/{heroes,props_gameplay}".

 Custom particle systems come from "attached_particlesystem" visuals, "particle" visuals and unusual couriers.
-They are overridden by default particle systems and reassembled into PCF files.
+They are overridden by default particle systems and reassembled into particle files.
 These can be found in the folders "particles/{econ,units}".

-# Footer

-Valve and Dota are trademarks and/or registered trademarks of Valve Corporation.
-All other trademarks are the property of their respective owners.

-Last updated: 2013-10-17